Governors

 Governor

-Anna retired from her role as Deputy Vice Chancellor of the University of Chester at the end of September in 2020 and has worked in education for 47 years.
+Having worked in the education sector for 47 years, Anna retired from her role as Deputy Vice Chancellor of the University of Chester in 2020.

 Learn more